lukasmaxim/Zencraft/docs/DOCUMENTATION.md

 - Click on the Plugins menu item and select "ZenCraft"
 - Adjust the options to your liking
 - Run the plugin and see the generated world

+### How to run GPT2
+- Sign Into Google
+- Open ZenCraftGPT2.ipynb with collabratory
+-Start with GPU runtime
+-Either load finetuning checkpoint from drive or run finetunning segment -choose garden gen output json and copy into SimputUrl in Parsing Simba's Output -change/enter git hub login credentials when prompted
+- Save to desired output file
+-Sucess you now have your chronicle output to be added into minecraft